rooch-network/rooch/crates/rooch-da/src/backend/README.md

 For new added backend:

-If it could satisfy open-da spec, it should be added to `open-da` folder as a module.
+If it could satisfy open-da config, it should be added to `open-da` folder as a module.
 If not, it should be added to `backend` folder directly.